 Negros Oriental’s beauty remained a secret to the rest of the country.
 While most of us flocked to the most popular yet hackneyed destinations, the province’s frontiers were less occupied.
-The locals are randomly coming back and forth to those remarkable sceneries yet remained unknown outside the province.
+The locals are randomly coming back and forth to those remarkable sceneries, yet they remained unknown outside the province.

-If other provinces are marketing its man-made attractions (ziplines, etc.), Negros Oriental offers all naturally-carved or inert wonders.
+If other provinces are marketing their man-made attractions (ziplines, etc.), Negros Oriental offers all naturally-formed or inert wonders.
 The province has exquisite spaces for your vacation and relaxation with utmost privacy and pampering beauty.

 You can also enjoy your scoops of the local delicacies.
-Savour Tanjay’s masterpiece, budbod (banana leaf-wrapped suman), the tastiest in town and take your bite with Bayawan’s baye-baye, patties made from ground corn kernels and grated coconut.
-Or, why not pay a visit to the famous Sans Rival Cakes and Pastries and relish your appetite with the pastry shop’s flagship bakes, the San Rival cakes and silvanas.
+Savour Tanjay’s masterpiece, budbod (banana leaf-wrapped suman), the tastiest in town or take a bite of Bayawan’s baye-baye, patties made from ground corn kernels and grated coconut.
+You may also pay a visit to the famous Sans Rival Cakes and Pastries and relish your appetite with the pastry shop’s flagship bakes, the San Rival cakes and silvanas.

 So, if you have plans to visit Negros Oriental in the future, book a flight to Dumaguete and include the following in your itinerary.

 Be thrilled in the Magnificently Floating Majuyod Sand Bar

-Stroll along the 7-kilometer stretch of the white sand surrounded with pristine blue water sand bar in Manjuyod.
+Stroll along the 7-kilometer stretch of the white sand surrounded with pristine blue water in Manjuyod sand bar.
 The white sand island can be accessed via a 15-minute boat ride from Capiñahan Wharf in Bais City.
 The island emerges only during low tide.
 The native wooden houses built on stilts seem floating during high tide.

 Witness the Whale and the Dolphin Tales in Tanon Straight

 Prior to your Sand Bar adventure, allure yourself first with the whales and dolphins as they frolic on the seas of Tanon Straight, offshore Bais Bay, Bais City.
 This is one of the most successful dolphin-and-whale watching operations in the country which is a must see at 8:00 in the morning.